 City Explorers – Urban Outdoor Activities in Dubai

 Discover Dubai on foot.
 A sprawling city, Dubai has numerous districts to explore, and many are best enjoyed on foot.
-Make the most of the cooler weather, head out into the city, and experience Dubai up close.
+Make the most of the cooler weather, head out into the city, and experience these Dubai attractions in winter up close.

 While Expo2020 Dubai may be over, you now have the opportunity to visit the stunning site and explore select pavilions.
 In keeping with the Expo2020 ethos, sustainability and innovation are at the heart of Expo City.